bengourley/crud-subservice/Readme.md

 id = `entityId`.
 Callback has the signature `function (err, deletedObj) {}`.

-## Nesting subservices within subservices (aka. subservice inception)
+## Subservices within subservices

+(aka. subservice inception)

 It is possible to nest subservices within subservices (within subservices, within subservices etc.).

-The only thing that needs to be considered is that the lookup key for level of nesting, must be
+The only thing that needs to be considered is that the lookup key for level of nesting must be
 provided:

 ```js